Intimate Wedding in Bangalore: 50-200 Guest Planning Guide

 Name cards, individual menus, and custom table arrangements tailored to each group create a dining experience that feels like an exclusive event, not a wedding factory.
 When you are managing 15 tables instead of 50, this level of detail is logistically feasible.

-This is the hardest part of planning an intimate wedding in India.
-The conversation requires empathy, firmness, and strategic compromise.
+This is the hardest part of planning an intimate wedding in India — the conversation requires empathy, firmness, and strategic compromise.
+Boutique venue managers I have worked with across Bangalore say that nearly every couple booking a small wedding asks the same question: "How do I tell my parents?"

 Start the Conversation Early